mcarson24/star-trek-50th-tweets/README.md

 I'm pretty much done with this since I lost interest quickly.
 It doesn't look pretty, but is easier to navigate then the spreadsheet was.

+---

-It's currently sitting at https://holly-amos-tweets.herokuapp.com
+It's currently sitting at [https://star-trek-50-tweets.herokuapp.com/] (https://star-trek-50-tweets.herokuapp.com/)

-Use cmd/ctrl + f to search.
+**Use cmd/ctrl + f to search.**

+---

 To get it running locally: